alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 Understanding CSS the language and the syntax is the gateway to using CSS.
 CSS is a powerful tool that lets you determine the appearance of anything in the browser.

+### Disclaimer:

+This may seem like a class about design and creative visual ideas, and you may feel like you don't have any of these.
+If this is the case I want you to find ideas that you see on the web and try and recreate these in your projects for this class.

 ## Review

 How much CSS do you know?